History of computing hardware: The electronic programmable computer

 It combined the high speed of electronics with the ability to be programmed for many complex problems.
 It could add or subtract 5000 times a second, a thousand times faster than any other machine.
 It also had modules to multiply, divide, and square root.
 High-speed memory was limited to 20 words (equivalent to about 80 bytes).
 Built under the direction of John Mauchly and J. Presper Eckert at the University of Pennsylvania, ENIAC's development and construction lasted from 1943 to full operation at the end of 1945.
 The machine was huge, weighing 30 tons, using 200 kilowatts of electric power and contained over 18,000 vacuum tubes, 1,500 relays, and hundreds of thousands of resistors, capacitors, and inductors.
 One of its major engineering feats was to minimize the effects of tube burnout, which was a common problem in machine reliability at that time.
 The machine was in almost constant use for the next ten years.

 Stored-program computer

+The theoretical basis for the stored-program computer was proposed by Alan Turing in his 1936 paper On Computable Numbers.
+Whilst Turing was at Princeton University working on his PhD, John von Neumann got to know him and became intrigued by his concept of a universal computing machine.

-Early computing machines executed the set sequence of steps, known as a "program", that could be altered by changing electrical connections using switches or a patch panel (or plugboard).
-However, this process of "reprogramming" was often difficult and time-consuming, requiring engineers to create flowcharts and physically re-wire the machines.
+Early computing machines executed the set sequence of steps, known as a 'program', that could be altered by changing electrical connections using switches or a patch panel (or plugboard).
+However, this process of 'reprogramming' was often difficult and time-consuming, requiring engineers to create flowcharts and physically re-wire the machines.
 Stored-program computers, by contrast, were designed to store a set of instructions (a program), in memory – typically the same memory as stored data.

-Theory
+ENIAC inventors John Mauchly and J. Presper Eckert proposed, in August 1944, the construction of a machine called the Electronic Discrete Variable Automatic Computer (EDVAC) and design work for it commenced at the University of Pennsylvania's Moore School of Electrical Engineering, before the ENIAC was fully operational.
+The design implemented a number of important architectural and logical improvements conceived during the ENIAC's construction, and a high-speed serial-access memory.
+However, Eckert and Mauchly left the project and its construction floundered.